 Having once considered himself “one of the staunchest opponents of classical music”, Charles Schultz discovered the symphonies of Beethoven in 1946 and became an avid fan of classical music with a prodigious record collection.
 He also created the piano-playing Schroeder, a Beethoven fanatic, for his comic strip Peanuts.

-A well-worn 1951 LP in Schultz’s collection by the pianist Friedrich Gulda of the Hammerklavier sonata, op.
-106, may have inspired a series of strips from the early 1950s in which Schroeder is seen playing this work.
+A well-worn 1951 LP in Schultz’s collection by the pianist Friedrich Gulda of Beethoven’s Hammerklavier sonata may have inspired a series of strips from the early 1950s in which Schroeder is seen playing this work.
 The one reproduced above is the only one in which the piece is named, though it still relies on the reader to read music—and German!—for a full identification.
 Note Schultz’s imitation of German Fraktur script for both the work title and his signature.

 Some viola jokes disparage the instrument itself.
 (The difference between a viola and a trampoline: You take your shoes off to jump on a trampoline.)
 More often, they disparage the player.
 (What do violists use for birth control?
 Their personalities.)

 Violists are depicted as inherently nonmusical.
 (Why are violists’ fingers like lightning?
 They never strike in the same place twice.)
 Reverse viola jokes provide violists’ revenge.
 (Why are viola jokes so short?
 So violinists can remember them.)

 Some viola jokes are narratives.
 (When the orchestra manager broke up a fight between a violist and an oboist the latter said that the violist had knocked his reeds all over the floor.
 “He had it coming,” cried the violist, “he retuned one of my strings and now he won’t tell me which one!”)

 This according to “No laughing matter: The viola joke cycle as musicians’ folklore” by Carl Rahkonen (Western folklore LIX/1 [winter 2000] pp. 49–63).